-This is not a rant like so many you have already heard – not the ordinary doom and gloom.
+This is not a rant like you have already heard – not the ordinary doom and gloom.
 Think of this as a legal opinion from a lawyer tried and tested in the courts of public and private investing – where the judges have failed us.

 So buckle up.
-This isn’t about opinion.
-It’s about objective fact.
+This isn’t about opinion; it’s about objective fact.
 You be the jury.

 The Calm Before the Storm